Indianapolis: Climate

-Indianapolis has a hot-summer humid continental climate (Köppen climate classification Dfa), but can be considered a borderline humid subtropical climate (Köppen: Cfa) using the -3 C isotherm.
+Indianapolis has a hot-summer humid continental climate (Köppen climate classification: Dfa), but can be considered a borderline humid subtropical climate (Köppen: Cfa) using the -3 C isotherm.
 It experiences four distinct seasons.
-The city lies at the transition between USDA plant hardiness zones 5b and 6a.
+The city lies at the transition between USDA plant hardiness zones 6a and 6b.

-Typically, summers are hot, humid, and wet.
+Typically, summers are fairly hot, humid, and wet.
 Winters are generally cold with moderate snowfall.
-The July daily average temperature is 75.4 °F. High temperatures reach or exceed 90 °F an average of 18 days each year, and occasionally exceed 95 °F. Spring and autumn are usually pleasant, if at times unpredictable; midday temperature drops exceeding 30 F-change are common during March and April, and instances of very warm days (80 °F) followed within 36 hours by snowfall are not unusual during these months.
+The July daily average temperature is 75.4 °F. High temperatures reach or exceed 90 °F an average of 18 days each year, and occasionally exceed 95 °F. Spring and autumn are usually pleasant, if at times unpredictable.
+Midday temperature drops exceeding 30 F-change are common during March and April, and instances of very warm days (80 °F) followed within 36 hours by snowfall are not unusual during these months.
 Winters are cold, with an average January temperature of 28.1 °F. Temperatures dip to 0 °F or below an average of 3.7 nights per year.

 The rainiest months occur in the spring and summer, with slightly higher averages during May, June, and July.
-May is typically the wettest, with an average of 5.05 in of precipitation.
-Most rain is derived from thunderstorm activity; there is no distinct dry season, although occasional droughts occur.
-Severe weather is not uncommon, particularly in the spring and summer months; the city experiences an average of 20 thunderstorm days annually.
+May is typically the wettest, with an average of 5.05 in of rain.
+Most rain is derived from thunderstorm activity.
+There is no distinct dry season, although occasional droughts occur.
+Severe weather is not uncommon, particularly in the spring and summer months.
+Indianapolis experiences an average of 20 thunderstorm days annually.